 Palm trees, humidity and waterfalls are probably not what you associate with Brandenburg, or Germany for that matter, but one place offers you exactly that.
 Modelled after Balinese themes, the Tropical Islands Resort was designed as a tropical oasis just one hour south of Berlin.
 This indoor facility occupies a former-aircraft hangar and comes with a spa, lush green trees and bushes, several pools and water slides, bars and restaurants, hammocks and even overnight accommodation.
 If you’re looking to escape one of those brutal Brandenburg winter days, you know where to go.

-Following on with the theme of human-curated nature is Potsdam, in fact, the gardens in Potsdam really are a must-see.
+Following on with the theme of human-curated nature is Potsdam, in fact, the gardens in Potsdam really are a must-see (even if this area is largely known for the 1945 Potsdam Conference).
 And there are so many of them.
 The quietest would be the Babelsberg Park, on the banks of the Havel River, which bears more lush nature for you to explore.
 Across 280 acres, the flawlessly maintained grounds are studded with sculptures and mosaics, Gothic fountains, a landscaped English garden and stunning views of the bordering Jungfernsee and Tiefer See lakes.
 The 1833 Babelsberg Palace is currently undergoing renovations and is closed to the public, but adds to the serene charm with its Gothic Revival façade.

 52. The right way to say hello